Sustainability Advisory Committee

 William Trudeau is the City's Traffic Coordinator.

-Frank Zeoli is the City's Director of Operations at the Department of General Services.
+Frank Zeoli is the City's Director of Operations at the Department of General Services and oversees the City of Albany Recycling program.